Capability 5: complexity and uncertainty

 These characteristics lead to (mathematical) complexity, and the features of complexity are:

-- identifying causal links is rarely easy and often impossible
+- identifying specific causal links is rarely easy and often impossible

 - predicting the influence of changing one factor is usually tricky and uncertain

-The complexity and uncertainty vary according to the outcome one is considering.
-If one is considering whether a 25-year-old woman whose leg was amputated below the knee following direct trauma, with no other injury, will walk with a prosthesis, then the prediction is effortless (yes).
+The complexity and uncertainty vary according to the outcome being considered.
+Suppose one is considering whether a 25-year-old woman whose leg was amputated below the knee following direct trauma, with no other injury, will walk with a prosthesis.
+In that case, the prediction is effortless (yes).
 But suppose one is considering whether she can return to work or previous leisure pursuits and maintain social networks.
-In that case, there are many more imponderable factors to consider, including her ability to adapt.
+In that case, there are many more imponderable factors to consider, including her ability to adapt, and prediction is challenging.

-It is important to remember that rehabilitation is a problem-solving process, and many problems faced by people and organisations are solved by ‘trial and error’; a possible solution is tried, and if not successful enough, another solution will be tried.
+It is essential to remember that rehabilitation is a problem-solving process, and many problems faced by people and organisations are solved through a process of ‘trial and error’; a possible solution is tried, and if it is not successful enough, another solution is attempted.
 Prediction is difficult in most areas of life outside healthcare.
-The Covid-19 pandemic has demonstrated that, but predicting the cost of a large project is also too complex for a government to achieve.

-Sometimes it is known that a solution might work, but the only way to know is to try it.
-If the problem is to reduce the chances of some specific event happening, and if the event is random and not very frequent, then it may take time (and careful analysis) to know if an intervention is helping.
+Sometimes it is known that a solution might work, but the only way to discover if it does help is to try it.
+If the goal is to reduce the likelihood of a specific event occurring, and if the event is random and infrequent, then it may take time (and careful analysis) to determine if an intervention is effective.
+This poses a huge problem when managing epilepsy.
 Last, if the outcome of interest is subject to considerable fluctuation, then detailed measurement and analysis may be needed to detect benefit, harm, or no effect.

-Therefore, when considering rehabilitation, practitioners, patients, family members and funders all need to understand that trials of treatments are an essential part of all rehabilitation (and end-of-life care) and that outcomes often cannot be predicted with any certainty.
+Therefore, when considering rehabilitation, practitioners, patients, family members, and funders all need to understand that trials of treatments are an essential part of all rehabilitation (and also in end-of-life care), and that outcomes often cannot be predicted with certainty.
 Sometimes the likelihood of success can be estimated.

 Trial of interventions

 A trial should only start if these five requirements have been met.
 Kendall Downer and colleagues put forward a helpful mnemonic, TIME, in an article about setting up time-limited treatment trials.
-It will be (a) difficult to know if success is achieved and (b) difficult to stop even if not succeeding because no plan exists, and hope will drive continuation.
-Articles discussing time-limited treatment trials are available here and here.
+Without a prospective plan accepted by all, it will be difficult to determine if success is achieved and to stop if failing; because no further action is planned, hope will drive continuation.
+Articles discussing time-limited treatment trials in intensive care are available here and here; the principles outlined therein are likely to apply in rehabilitation.

 In summary, using the biopsychosocial model of illness inevitably leads to challenges, particularly when considering higher-level functional and social outcomes.
 As rehabilitation is a problem-solving process, the only practical way of handling these challenges is to offer structured trials of treatments with clear rules governing stopping.
 This is fair to the patient, who has an opportunity to benefit, and to others, as resources will not be used pursuing treatments that are not helping a patient.